 FCIC Arrest Data and Case Tracking/Updates

 A record contained in the FCIC database begins with the arrest event.
-An arrest is a physical arrest with the defendant being booked into a jail or it is contact with law enforcement that results in a Notice to Appear.
+An arrest is a physical arrest with the defendant being booked into a jail or it is contact with law enforcement that results in a Notice to Appear (or other requirement to appear before the criminal court).
 The FCIC database follows the arrest all the way through to the disposition.
 This includes arrest data, prosecutorial charge decisions, and court disposition.
 The Clerk of Court updates FDLE with this information.

 Effect of Sealed/Expunged Record on FCIC

-FDLE removes a sealed or expunged record from public access under Florida law.
+FDLE removes (redacts) a sealed or expunged record from public access under Florida law.
 It is removed from the petitioner’s criminal history.
 The information maintained by the FCIC is correspondingly updated with the NCIC.
-The NCIC database will remove data that has been removed from the FCIC database.
+The NCIC database, which is only information obtained from FDLE, will remove data that has been redacted by FDLE from the FCIC database.